keysightgems/Lab_service/README.md

 ## Running the Client for Ondatra
 * Require testbed input in JSON.
 * Import goopentestbed
-* Run the Go file and the file data should have the below content.
+* Run the Go file, the file should have the below content.
 * For User test run, use the dynamically generated testbed_output.
     ```
     package main